alexpaul/Big-O-Notation/README.md

 ## Runtime Complexity

-Runtime complexity is described as the performance over time as the size of the input grows.
+Runtime complexity is used to describe the efficiency of a given algorithm as the size of the input grows.

 #### Example 1